Acrimoris/Everything_about_SAKO/README.md

 - Antoni W. Mazurkiewicz
 - A. P. Yershov / Andrej Petrovič Eršov / Andriej P. Jerszow

-Andbig "Thank you" to all libraries and online archives containing files and documents.
+And big "Thank you" to all libraries and online archives containing files and documents.